-F) Assessment, Recording and Reporting
+G) Assessment, Recording and Reporting

 Class teachers make regular, formative assessments of pupils' work in order to establish their level of attainment and progress, and subsequently inform next steps, future planning and interventions.
-As a school, we have adopted 'live marking', which where possible is done during the lesson, through verbal feedback, either 1:1 or with a small group.
+As a school, we have adopted 'live marking', which is done during the lesson, through verbal feedback, either 1:1, in a small group or as a whole class to address common misconceptions.
 Teachers follow our key stage specific marking codes when marking writing (both in English lessons and cross-curricular).
-Teachers complete a 'Marking Sheet' which allows them to record common misconceptions and feedback needed, which will then be addressed in the following lesson.
-Each writing lesson from Year 1 onwards starts with feedback from the previous lesson and this is usually followed up by purple pen editing time, which can be independent, or support by the class teacher, dependent upon age.
+This ensures that children gain increasing confidence in correcting grammatical and structural errors independently.
+From Year 1 onwards, feedback from the previous lesson is incorporated into the next, usually followed up by purple pen editing time, which can be independent, or supported by the class teacher, dependent upon age.